 Then why would they all want to be spoken to in the same way?
 Why would they all want to receive the same email?

-If, on the other hand, the company is targeting 200 individuals, they have a much better chance of striking a chord with the recipient.
+If, on the other hand, the effective lead generation company is targeting 200 individuals, they have a much better chance of striking a chord with the recipient.
 It still won’t be as effective as a one-to-one conversation, but at least they won’t feel like they are just an anonymous face in a crowd.

 Is the lead generation company a partner?

-Lead generation shouldn’t be a commodity exchange.
+Effective lead generation shouldn’t be a commodity exchange.
 You want to work with a partner who can help you close more sales, not just hand over a list.
 Is your lead gen company providing advice on how to target?
 Do they know your space well enough to see if you are overlooking an important area?

 They don’t need to be experts in your field (if they were, they would be your competition), but they should know enough to provide a useful outsider perspective.
 They should be willing to have these kinds of conversations with you at least.

 A solid lead generation strategy can make all the difference in whether your company is growing or shrinking.
 Don’t settle for the cheapest or flashiest option, though.
-Look for a company who knows how to work with you to find and cultivate clients, not just generate a long list of shots in the dark.
+Look for a lead acquisition company who knows how to work with you to find and cultivate clients, not just generate a long list of shots in the dark.